 Each site has slightly different volunteer scheduling and shifts.
-We schedule Adoption Support shifts when our adoption centers are open.
-Our adoption centers are open from noon to 8 p.m. weekdays and 10 a.m. to 6 p.m. on weekends.
-Adoption Support shifts range from 2-3 hours long.
+Foundational volunteer shifts are between 7 a.m. and 8 p.m. weekdays, and 7 a.m. and 6 p.m. during weekends.
+All volunteer shifts range from 2 to 4 hours long.

 Animal Humane Society offers a Student Volunteer Experience for high school students entering grades 10-12 and recent high school graduates who want to volunteer with Animal Humane Society over the course of one summer.
 Learn more.

-Walking the dogs actually involves more than just walking the dogs.
+Walking dogs requires more than just walking the dogs.
 We want to make sure the animals consistently receive a high-quality level of care and stay as healthy as possible.
 To do this, we need to teach volunteers about safety procedures and protocols that are currently in place to limit the transfer of disease within our shelters.
-We also want to educate our volunteers on how to correctly interact with our shelter animals in order to reduce stress on the animals.
+We also want to educate our volunteers on how to correctly interact with shelter animals in order to reduce stress (on animals, and volunteers as well).

-In addition, some of our dog walkers are expected to aid in assisting customers during their shift.
-We want to make sure our volunteers have the information they need to assist customers and help with visitations.
+In addition, some dog walkers are expected to assist customers during their shift and to help staff with other tasks.
+We want to make sure our volunteers have the information and training they need to perform their expected tasks successfully.

-Communications about animals that are available for foster go out via email to all current foster volunteers from the Foster Coordinator.
+Animals that are available for foster care are featured in an email sent to foster volunteers each week.
 These animals are placed into homes on a first-come, first-served basis.
 Foster volunteers are never expected to take an animal that is not a good fit for their home or family.
 Foster animals are not yet available for adoption, so are not listed on our website.